-Someone just asked me the other day what my prediction was for 2021 budgets - up or down?
+Someone just asked me the other day what my prediction was for 2023 budgets - up or down?
 When I said it depends, it sounded like a cop out.
-But I stand by my response - it’s impossible to generalize anything in this time of “COVID-normal.”
+But I stand by my response - it’s impossible to generalize anything in these economic times.
 Many businesses need to hunker down, get really lean and do their best to weather the storm.
 Others have a tremendous opportunity and need to quickly jump to capture a new market.
-Either way, resource allocation and planning is dealing with a major curveball in 2021.
-Here are five reasons working with a boutique marketing agency might be a good way to make sure you have the right coverage in 2021.
+Either way, resource allocation and planning is dealing with a major curveball in 2023.
+Here are five reasons working with a boutique marketing agency might be a good way to make sure you have the right coverage in 2023.

 You need flexible, elastic bandwidth.